roboticslab-uc3m/installation-guides/install_cmake.md

 deb http://backports.debian.org/debian-backports/ squeeze-backports main
 ```

 to your /etc/apt/sources.list file.
 Then run the following lines from a terminal.
-Note that you will be prompted for your password upon using '''sudo'''.
+Note that you will be prompted for your password upon using `sudo`.

 ```bash
 sudo apt-get update